dmuth/cheetah-bot/README.md

 - `. .env` - Read the variables from our `.env file.
 - `export $(cat .env | egrep "^\w" | cut -d= -f1)` - Mark those varaibles as exportable.
 - `./bin/devel.sh` - This will start a Docker container with a `bash` shell.
 Follow the instructions on screen to proceed.
+   - `./bin/run-bot.sh` - Meant to be run inside of a `bash` shell spawned by `devel.sh`, this will print the environment variables you're using before running the bot and give you a chance to change them.
+   - `./bin/import-mitmproxy-cert.py` - Run this inside of a `bash shell spawned by `devel.sh` to import the mitmproxy root certificate.
 - `./bin/build.sh` - Build the container only.
 This is called by `bin/devel.sh`.